 Dr. Josef Mengele rested his head on his arms.
 He had thawed out six more of the artificial men before he was allowed to rest.
 He wasn’t allowed to leave the lab.
 His assistant slept upright in his chair.

 The first Manhunter clone he had released had made it clear that any breach of trust would be painfully punished.
-This Manhunter had also had insisted on being called Manhunter-Prime instead of being numbered as usual for experimental subjects.
+This Manhunter had also had insisted on being called Manhunter-Prime or Primus instead of being numbered as usual for experimental subjects.

 Mengele wanted to get to a radio and warn the authorities — any authorities — about the menace he had unleashed.
 He had almost two thousand clones ready for release, with another thousand maturing to adulthood by the minute.